10 More Dumb Things Managers Do

 Common Sense Behaviors Managers Can Exhibit Instead

-If you want to become an effective, contributing manager, it's a good idea to make sure you are not engaging you can avoid the bad management traps that keep you from effectively managing employees and projects.
-Start with self-awareness as you consider your own management style.
+If you want to become an effective, contributing manager, it's a good idea to make sure you can avoid the bad management traps that keep you from effectively managing employees and projects.
+Start with self-awareness as you consider the shortcomings in your own management style.